Suicide bombs kill 11 at military church in Nigeria

 At least 2,800 people have died in fighting since Boko Haram's insurrection began in 2009, according to Human Rights Watch.
 Most in the northeast of the country, where the sect usually attacks politicians and security forces.

-Former Prime Minister Tony Blair visited Nigeria with the Archbishop of Canterbury-designate Justin Welby last week to launch a programme by Blair's foundation to reconcile religious differences in Africa's most populous nation.
+Former Prime Minister Tony Blair visited Nigeria with the Archbishop of Canterbury-designate Justin Welby last week to launch a program by Blair's foundation to reconcile religious differences in Africa's most populous nation.

 The foundation said it was at consultancy stage and gave no details on how much would be spent or who would benefit.